Course to be offered 2015 Oct 19 to Nov 16th, RISE Nashua, 12:30-2PM, Mondays

 In the beginning, before the Internet, TV, Radio, Candles ... folks had nothing better to do in their evenings than stare at the sky (Ok, maybe a few better things.)
 Days were easy to figure out- big orange thing that comes and goes.

 Where did we get Hours, eons, geological time, cosmological time?
-What do trains have to do with timezones and relativity, or vermillion pens with astrology, or Pope Gregory with leap years?
+What do trains have to do with time zones and relativity, or vermilion pens with astrology, or Pope Gregory with leap years?

 Week 1: Think like a caveman (shaman)